Confident Neural Network Regression with Bootstrapped Deep Ensembles: Additional experimentation

 \subsection{RMSE values of Experiment 1}

-\cref{RMSEvalues} gives the RMSE values of all methods during experiment 1 of the main text.
+\cref{RMSEvalues} gives the RMSE values of all methods during Experiment 1 of the main text.

-\subsection{Additional Plots Experiment 1}
+\subsection{Additional plots Experiment 1}

-Figures \ref{fig: violinsCICF} and \ref{fig: violinsPICF} give the violin plots of the CICF and PICF values from experiment 1 in the main text.
+Figures \ref{fig: violinsCICF} and \ref{fig: violinsPICF} give the violin plots of the CICF and PICF values from Experiment 1 in the main text.
 These figures demonstrate that bootstrapped DE are able to provide reliable confidence and prediction intervals.
-Two other conclusions from the main text are also illustrated: making a prediction interval is easier and high-quality prediction intervals do not guarantee high quality confidence intervals.
+We also note that high-quality prediction intervals do not guarantee high quality confidence intervals.